vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 All models are declared by extending the Vuex ORM base `Model` class.

 These examples create a `User` model and a `Post` model.
-Our `Post` model has `belongsTo` relationship to `User` at the `author` key.
-We can now create posts that are associated with our users.
+The `Post` model has a `belongsTo` relationship to `User` defined by the `author` key.
+It's now possible to create posts that are associated with users.

 You can learn more about models at [Model: Getting Started](../model/getting-started).

-### Installing Vuex ORM to Vuex
+### Installing Vuex ORM with Vuex

-Now it's time for you to register Vuex ORM to the Vuex.
-To do so, just add `VuexORM.install` as the Vuex plugin.
+Now it's time to register Vuex ORM with Vuex simply by adding `VuexORM.install()` as a Vuex plugin.

-An example Vuex Store creation file might look like this.
+The following is an example of what a Vuex Store creation file might look like:

 ```js
 import Vue from 'vue'